justinchan23/BandSite/bandsite-testing/python/readme.md

-# readme:
+readme:

+v1
-# 1. This script is for testing the comment section on 'The Band Site' project
+1. This script is for testing the comment section on 'The Band Site' project

-# 2. It will autofill the comment form and click the submit button
+2. It will autofill the comment form and click the submit button

-# 3. You must change the page_link, nameFieldId, commentFieldId, commentButtonId to reflect the ones used in your document.
+3. You must change the page_link, nameFieldId, commentFieldId, commentButtonId to reflect the ones used in your document.

-# 4. You must have selenium installed, enter this in terminal to install:
-# python -m pip install -U selenium
+4. You must have selenium installed, enter this in terminal to install: python -m pip install -U selenium

-# 5. To run, enter this command in terminal - python test.py
+5. To run, enter this command in terminal - python test.py

-# 6. Happy testing =)
+6. Happy testing =)

+v2.
+7. Added option to add more than 1 comment when program is run.
+Also various names and comments are randomly populated for further testing.